 Pros and cons of getting tested at Priority STD Testing

 Because Priority STD Testing does not accept insurance, you will always know the price of your testing.
 Priority STD Testing charges one flat fee based on what you’re going to be tested for and how many tests you order.
-There are no surprise or hidden costs, like there can sometimes be when using your health insurance.
+There are no surprises or hidden costs, like there can sometimes be when using health insurance.
 This also means that the history of your testing or the results will not go on your health record or be reported to your insurance provider.